Fort Leonard Wood inducts 21 Soldiers into NCO Corps during ceremony

 |0

-This work, Fort Leonard Wood inducts 21 Soldiers into NCO Corps during ceremony [Image 2 of 2], by Brian Hill, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Leonard Wood inducts 21 Soldiers into NCO Corps during ceremony, by Brian Hill, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT